This growth isn’t a quick sprint driven by government investment, but lasting, sustainable growth that will drive our district into the future.

-BEE Midtown has unparalleled local expertise and knowledge and our aim is to lead the district through another five years of growth.
+Midtown BID has unparalleled local expertise and knowledge and our aim is to lead the district through another five years of growth.

 We have big ambitions, and as a stakeholder-led organisation, your concerns and priorities are those of the most value to us.
 We will therefore be contacting all local businesses to discuss priorities for the future.